Ex-teammate: Cousins 'weakest part' of Vikes O

 Cousins has often been at his best against the Eagles.
 He is 5-3 lifetime against Philadelphia with a career-high 17 touchdowns to five interceptions and a quarterback rating of 101.2.

 The Vikings have found most of their success on the ground this season.
-They enter Sunday's game ranked third in rushing (166 yards per game) compared to 29th in passing yards per game (191).
-The Eagles, meanwhile, boast the top-rated rush defense (63 yards per game) but are 27th against the pass (271 ypg).
+They enter Sunday's game ranked third in rushing (166 yards per game) compared to 29th in passing (191 YPG).
+The Eagles, meanwhile, boast the top-rated rush defense (63 yards per game) but are 27th against the pass (271 YPG).

 "Make him frustrated back there," Brown said of Cousins.
 "First we have to stop the run, and then make him frustrated back there.
 Our main concern is stopping the run because if they can run the ball, they're going to win."